 If the other parent does not agree with the changes to the custody arrangement, you must wait two years from the date of the original child custody order to file papers requesting modification.
 Parents can agree to change a child custody order at any time.

-Hiring a child custody lawyer Chicago is usually a good idea.
+Hiring a child custody lawyer is crucial for any parent who has a dispute with the other about who should be responsible for the kids.
 An experienced Chicago child custody lawyer will know the Illinois custody laws, including how different courts tend to determine the child’s best interests.

 A lawyer will know how to make the best possible argument for the custody arrangements that you want.
 In addition, there are often deadlines and filing requirements for divorce cases.
 An attorney will know the requirements and make sure that your filings meet the deadlines.